 Each panel consists of several smaller components called photovoltaic (PV) cells, photovoltaic means that it converts light into electricity.
 Each PV cell works by allowing a photon—which is a particle of light—to knock electrons free from atoms, this action creates a flow of electricity.
 The higher the number of cells in each panel, and the higher the number of panels, the more electricity is produced.

-Benefits of Solar Installation Los Angeles
+The Benefits of Solar Installation in Los Angeles

 California is one of the states with the highest energy bills in America, a solar panel can reduce those costs to zero, or nearly zero, depending on the size and energy usage of the home.
 The Los Angeles Department of Water and Power also offers a net metering program.
 When your solar system generates more power than you use, your electric meter will run backwards—meaning that you are giving power to the grid, rather than taking it—and you will receive a credit on your electric bill.

-Installation and Maintenance of Solar Panels
+Cost and Warranty of Solar Panels

 First, we must evaluate your home to see if solar panels are a viable option.
 Our installers visit your home and determine whether your roof has the structural integrity to accept solar panels and whether it receives enough sunlight to make solar panels a good choice for your home.